At a Glance – Salak Phet

 The intrepid, however, can cross over the river bed and continue on yet more narrow paved road until that too completely runs out after a few kilometres.
 On foot, the even more curious can press on again down the narrow track, but ultimately that itself comes to a grinding halt at a rock face after another 2 kilometres.

 The back road near Bang Bao Beach is in a similar state, with the unfinished bit between them about 4 kilometres.
-Approval has been granted now to complete the project and with it, the island’s circumvention but talk to Salak Phet locals and they are not holding their breath on anything happening anytime soon.
+Approval has been granted to complete the project and with it, the island’s circumvention but talk to Salak Phet locals and they are not holding their breath on anything happening anytime soon.
+Throw in the pandemic too, which has emptied the nation’s coffers and it does seem we’re back to wait and see.

 Just before the broken down bridge and its chasm, a sandy track to the left leads via a river crossing and some tall grass fields to Wai Chek Beach, the completely undeveloped strand on the next bay around the coast from Salak Phet.